DFTinc/onyx-enroll-wizard-sample-app1/README.md

 You should receive a trial license of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
 <br />
-Next, you can clone our sample repository on the command-line using the following commands (alternatively, use a graphical tool of your choice):
+Next, you can clone our sample repository on the command-line using the following commands:

     > cd <YOUR_DEVELOPMENT_ROOT>
     > git clone https://github.com/DFTinc/onyx-enroll-wizard-sample-app1.git

+Alternatively, you can perform the clone the project via Android Studio:
+<br/><br/>
+Select `VCS >> Checkout from Version Control >> GitHub`, and follow the on-screen instructions.

 Place the trial key into `onyxenrollwizardsampleapp/src/main/res/values/strings.xml` shown below: